IOP and Diversity and Inclusion

-We began the first LGBT+ group in the physical sciences that now also includes the Royal Astronomical Society and the RSC.
+We began the first LGBT+ group in the physical sciences, which now also includes the Royal Astronomical Society (RAS) and the Royal Society of Chemistry (RSC).
 The first meeting of the LGBT+ physicists’ and astronomers’ network took place in March 2016.
 This was an opportunity for members from both IOP and the RAS to share their thoughts about the support that professional membership organisations could offer and their experiences of current good practice about successful LGBT+ networks in their places of work and study.

 As a result of this meeting the first survey of its kind was carried out in the UK and Ireland, to find out the experience of LGBT+ physical sciences teaching, studying and working climate.
 From this a report ("Exploring the workplace for LGBT+ physical scientists") was launched in June 2019 with a thorough analysis of both quantitative and qualitative data.
 We are particularly proud of the recommendations section towards the end of the report that offers practical actions for individuals, employers and learned societies to take to work towards a more inclusive workplace climate to retain our LGBT+ physicists.